Homepage for Stephen Temple

 1. Manual Work Flow

 It was easiest when working with the three AI Platforms to use a single blank Word document to paste the output from all three AI Platforms.
-As they will be long, each was pasted using a different text colour eg orange for Claude, blue for Chat GPT and green for Gemini.
+As each output was long, each was pasted using a different text colour eg orange for Claude, blue for Chat GPT and green for Gemini.
 This made it very easy to find the start and finish of each output to add the AI platform titles.
+It also allowed speed scrolling to find a specific AI Platform result if that was required.

-For full traceability - a fifth step could be added to collect all the errors found from all three Platforms in Step 2 and paste into a Word document as an error log record.
-But that is only useful in research projects or find tune the prompt for repeat interpretative errors.
+5.6 Full traceability - As this was a research project a fifth step was added in the phase of fine tuning the Prompt to collect all the errors found and accepted from all three Platforms in Step 2 and paste into a Word document as an error log record.

 All content here (c) copyright of Stephen Temple